 Upstate Medical University – College of Nursing

-Since this course is offered as a stand-alone class, nurses do not need to matriculate to attend.
+Since this course is a stand-alone class, nurses do not need to matriculate to attend.
 Students who have already completed a certificate or degree in case management can use this course as a certification exam review.

 - Location: Syracuse, NY